Second Republic commits to war vets’ welfare

 “Following the injection of working capital by Treasury in August 2022, the VIC commenced work on activities in agriculture and will soon expand to other sectors of the economy in due course,” the Minister said.

-Some of the benefits that have been extended to the veterans of the liberation struggle and their dependants include education, health, access to land and funeral assistance.
+Some of the benefits that have been extended to the veterans of the liberation struggle and their dependents include education, health, access to land and funeral assistance.

-The Government also provided medical benefits for the veterans and their dependants with statistics showing that 700 benefitted in 2018 while 1 085 benefitted in 2019, 3 020 benefiting in 2020.
+The Government also provided medical benefits for the veterans and their dependents with statistics showing that 700 benefited in 2018 while 1 085 benefited in 2019, 3 020 benefiting in 2020.

-In cases where it was necessary, Minister Muchinguri-Kashiri said some veterans or their dependants were referred for treatment abroad, with 14 of them benefiting from the facility between 2018 and 2022.
+In cases where it was necessary, Minister Muchinguri-Kashiri said some veterans or their dependents were referred for treatment abroad, with 14 of them benefiting from the facility between 2018 and 2022.

 Over the same period, 1 917 families received funeral assistance.